-- You must not use someone else's username and password to access any IT systems. - You must not leave your password unprotected (for example writing it down or sharing it with another person).

-- Passwords must meet the requirements of the Council's Password Policy. - All CCC devices must be password protected.
+- You must not disclose your password to anyone or ask anyone else for their password.
+If you suspect your password has become known to anyone else, change it immediately and report it to the ICT team. - You must not use someone else's username and password to access any IT systems. - You must not leave your password unprotected (for example writing it down or sharing it with another person). - Passwords must meet the requirements of the Council's Password Policy. - All CCC devices must be password protected (or alternately protected by other appropriate ICT approved means such as Fingerprint and PIN).